 - Other: you are responsible for arranging payments after purchase

 Now for the last step!
 Add your billing information such as credit card payments, address etc… since Etsy needs to charge you listing fees and transaction fees on your sales.

-After you are done, you will see the “Open your shop” button change colors.
-You can now click on it and voilà!
-Your store is now live and ready for the word to see!
+After you are done, you will see the open your shop button change colors.
+You can now click on it and open your store to the world!

-Time to customize your store and make it more appealing!
-You can add your store’s logo, a cover photo, edit your shop’s tagline, add an about page, tagline, announcements, featured items, etc….
+Time to customize your store and make it more appealing.
+You can add your store’s logo, a cover photo, edit your shop tagline, add an about page, announcements, featured items, etc….
 Allocate some time to make your store look unique and interesting.